Establishing secure connection…Loading editor…Preparing document…

 How much is transfer tax in Florida?

 Calculations.
-Florida documentary tax stamp rates are the same in each county, with the exception of Miami-Dade.
-The rate is equal to 70 cents per $100 of the deed's consideration. -
+Florida documentary tax stamp rates are the same in each county, except Miami-Dade.
+The rate is equal to 70 cents per $100 of the deed's consideration.

 What is transfer or excise tax?